Where to Eat in New York City Now

 Scope these twenty essential NYC restaurants, from tried-and-true to hip and hot.

-The Can’t-Miss Newcomers
+The Can’t-Miss Locales

-Head west and you’ll find a more upscale newcomer.
+Head west and you’ll find a more upscale option.
 At Mari, in Hell’s Kitchen, chef Songchul Shim (of the Michelin-starred Kochi) elevates the hand roll — a Korean street-food staple — with his 11-course menus packed with king oyster mushrooms, mackerel, and Wagyu with truffles.
 Nearby, in the recently completed Manhattan West development, Danny Meyer’s Union Square Hospitality Group has opened Ci Siamo, a temple to traditional Italian cuisine with a contemporary twist serving house-made pasta and gelati.
 The Manhattan West development is home to dozens more new restaurants, including the Mediterranean Zou Zou’s and an outpost of LA’s coveted Katsuya.

 Go Downtown and your taste buds will be rewarded by a throng of more delectable hot spots.
 Chef Victoria Blamey serves a vegetable-forward menu with Chilean influences at Mena; Eleven Madison Park alum James Kent delivers an exquisite tasting menu that changes nightly at Saga; and in Soho, chef Justin Bazdarich’s new Bar Tulix marries the flavors of coastal Mexico and Southern California with seafood-heavy crudos, tostadas, and more.